yangzi33/yangzi33.github.io/_posts/nn-prelim.md

 * In the fashion of undergraduate statistics, we often interpret them as slope terms, denoted $$\beta_1,\dots,\beta_D$$.

-We will call these coefficients using an alternative name: **weights**, usually denoted by $w$'s; we will also have an intercept term, called **bias$$.
+We will call these coefficients using an alternative name: **weights**, usually denoted by $w$'s; we will also have an intercept term, called **bias**.
 Hence we can write the model mathematically as

 $$ y = \sum_j w_j x_j+b.$$